• Skip to primary navigation

 For one of the best introductions to the ranching lifestyle that has shaped so much of Southwest Alberta, head to Bar U Ranch National Historic Site, found about a ten-minute drive out of Longview.
 Here you’ll experience wagon rides, learn about authentic ranching tools and techniques, and even try your hand at a few cowboy skills, all while being encompassed by the Rocky Mountain foothills.

 And we weren’t lying about the beef… meat-eaters absolutely have to visit the Longview Steakhouse for some of the best Alberta beef in the province.
-It’s pricey, but if you’re going to splurge on one meal during your Southwest Alberta road trip, make this be the meal.
+It’s pricey, but if you’re going to splurge on one meal during your Southwest Alberta road trip, make this the meal.
 And a stop in Longview isn’t complete without popping into the Longview Jerky Shop for some of the best jerky in the province.

-Where to eat in Longview and Turner Valley:
+Where to Eat in Longview and Turner Valley:

 Longview Steakhouse, Sugar Shack Ice Cream for dessert, Little New York Bistro, Little Apple Café and Bakeshop.